z20240/rebase-branches/readme.md

 - **--set-except**: You can set default except target branches.
 - **--show-except**: You can show default except target branches.
 - **--show-all**: You can show all config by using this command.
-- **remove-except**: You can remove default except target branches.
+- **--remove-except**: You can remove default except target branches.

 **Hint: When occur conflict**

 Please **resolve** the conflict yourself, and retry the `rebase-branches` again.